cynthialmy/cynthialmy.github.io/_posts/2024-12-17-zoner-data-pipeline.md

 ## **Final Thoughts: From Science to Real-World Impact**

 Zoner started as a small idea—a way to help my own family navigate jet lag.
 By combining **sleep science** with a real-time, data-driven backend, we’re building something bigger: an app that empowers families to travel better, adapt faster, and enjoy every moment together.

-This is just the beginning.
-I can’t wait to keep sharing our progress as we bring Zoner to life.
-Stay tuned for more updates!